 Haven’t heard of Facebook Pixel?
-Unsurprising.
-It’s not exactly “advertised”.
-But if you’re running advertisements on Facebook (and if you’re also reading this blog it’s more than likely that you are), using Facebook Pixel is a no-brainer.
+Not surprising as it’s not exactly “advertised” but if you’re running advertisements on Facebook, using Facebook Pixel is a no-brainer.

 So, what makes these three functions so interesting?

-It’s about finding the most cost-effective way to advertise, or more crudely put – To get the most “bang for your buck”.
+It’s about finding the most cost-effective way to advertise, or to get the most “bang for your buck”.